webplatform/docs/guides/the_html_head/index.md

 </body>
 </html></syntaxhighlight>

 It is not quite as simple with CSS, but is still fairly straightforward.
-Unlike the <code>script</code> element, the <code>style</code> element does not have a <code>src</code> attribute to point to your external file, so you can't use it to import a stylesheet.
-Instead, external stylesheets are loaded using the <code>link</code> element &mdash; it has an <code>href</code> attribute that specifies an external CSS file to import, a <code>rel</code> attribute to specify the external file's relationship to the current page (in this case, a <code>stylesheet</code>), and a <code>media</code> attribute to define if these styles should be used for screen, print etc, similar to that described earlier.
+Unlike the <code>script</code> element, the <code>style</code> element does not have a <code>src</code> attribute to point to your external file.
+Instead, external stylesheets are loaded using the <code>link</code> element &mdash; it has an <code>href</code> attribute that specifies an external CSS file to import, a <code>rel</code> attribute to specify the external file's relationship to the current page (in this case, a <code>stylesheet</code>), and a <code>media</code> attribute to define if these styles should be used for screen, print, etc., similar to that described earlier.
 By putting both CSS and JavaScript into their own files, you can significantly reduce the size of the <code>head</code>, as shown below.

 <syntaxhighlight lang="html5"><!DOCTYPE html>
 <html lang="en-GB">